LukeAFullard/SIVO_dev/examples/mysite/title_page/subpage/water/science/fmu/manawatū/md/Sediment/state_placeholder_TEMPLATE.md

       font-size: 0.98rem;
   ">

-Scientists typically assess suspended sediment by measuring visual clarity, often using a tool known as a <strong>Black Disc</strong>.
-This involves looking horizontally through the water to measure exactly how far away a black target remains visible.
+Scientists typically assess suspended sediment by measuring visual clarity, often using a tool known as a <strong>black disc</strong>.
+This involves looking horizontally through the water to measure how far away a black target remains visible.
 The further away the disc can be seen, the clearer the water.

 <br><br>